Available Studies¶

 Lighthouse¶

 The lighthouse study runs the Lighthouse command line tool on one or more URLs and measures the performance of the page load via various metrics (see the web statistics).
-If you don't have it installed, you can install it with npm install -g lighthouse
+If you don't have it installed, you can install it with npm install -g lighthouse.

-and pass one or more URLs as the urls
+To use the lighthouse study, set the subject to lighthouse and pass one or more URLs as the urls array:

 {